Saroekin/GoldFact/README.md

 =
 ###Ignoring /u/GoldFact:

-If would like /u/GoldFact to not respond to at all (even if you mention his name), then you may comment:
+If would like /u/GoldFact to not respond to at all (even if you mention his name), then you may [[message](https://www.reddit.com/message/compose/?to=/u/GoldFact&subject=Ignore-/u/GoldFact.&message=ignore-/u/goldfact)] or comment:

 >ignore-/u/GoldFact

 This will stop /u/GoldFact from replying/commenting towards your gilded comment or being summoned via username mention.

-=
+###Acknowledging /u/GoldFact:

-If you accidentally ignored or changed your mind on ignoring /u/GoldFact, then you may reestablish contact with him by using this command:
+If you accidentally ignored or changed your mind on ignoring /u/GoldFact, then you may reestablish contact with him by using this command via [[message](https://www.reddit.com/message/compose/?to=/u/GoldFact&subject=Obey-/u/GoldFact.&message=obey-/u/goldfact)] or comment:

 >obey-/u/GoldFact

 #Thanks for reading!